kuviman/ents/blog/post.md

 Game jams are great - they are fun, let you test game ideas quickly, meet new people, help improve your skills, add a project to your portfolio.

-This was my second time using bevy engine and I joined the jam to learn more about using the ECS approach, since usually I don't.
+This was my second time using bevy engine and I joined the jam to learn more about using the ECS approach, since usually I don't use it.

 [The game we made can be played itch.io](https://kuviman.itch.io/ents).